 The biceps brachii is the most superficial muscle of the anterior compartment of the arm.
 Therefore, it is easily palpable and clearly visible as a round bulge when you flex your forearm against resistance.

 The muscle consists of two heads, long and short.
 The long head originates from the supraglenoid tubercle of the scapula.
 The short head starts from the coracoid process of the scapula.
 The two heads blend together distally, ending in a single biceps tendon which inserts into the radial tuberosity.
+An aponeurotic sheeth called the bicipital aponeurosis emerges from the distal end of the muscle and inserts at the deep fascia of forearm, separating the superficial from deep structures in the cubital fossa.

 As you can see from the attachments, the biceps brachii traverses the shoulder and elbow joints, thus acting on both.
 However, it primarily moves the forearm around the elbow joint by pulling on the radius.
 During contraction, it causes forearm flexion and supination, exhibiting the greatest force when the forearm is close to 90 degrees.
 This muscle is also a weak arm flexor by acting on the shoulder joint.
 The biceps brachii is innervated by the musculocutaneous nerve (C5-C6).